Life success begins with kindergarten.

 “The goal is when the kids get out of the car, they’re confident and it takes away their fears that kids have when they’re not used to a school setting,” she said.

-Cash said that Kinder Care offers a great opportunity to make parents aware of different resources available through UWEC.
-She and her teachers appreciate all of the sponsors that make Kinder Care possible.
+Cash said that Kinder Camp offers a great opportunity to make parents aware of different resources available through UWEC.
+She and her teachers appreciate all of the sponsors that make Kinder Camp possible.

 “It’s a wonderful thing for our students and our community,” she said.